mapumarshmallow/movie-suggestion/README.md

 1. Retrieve an [Unsplash API key](https://unsplash.com/developers).
 It should be free for development.
 2. Rename `default.env` to `.env` in the root directory.
 In that file, please update with the relevant information.

    > We will allow the usage of our Google Function (our URL), but you can customize it with your own Cloud Function.

-We will also allow the usage of our DataStore.
-You will need to update the relevant project ID in `.env`, however.
-Remember, to authenticate the proper service accounts if you do choose to customize this project.
+   > To use DataStore, you would need to use one on your personal Cloud Workspace or request a json key from us.
+There are security limitations with Datastore.

    > The Google Cloud function to customize is located in `/functions/main.py`